 Set off in the early evening…soon enough to be able to enjoy the site when you get there, but late enough not to attract attention during the day.
 You should leave early the next morning (you’ll be awake anyway!)…we’re often back home before breakfast time ready for a full English to top off the experience.

-The Wild Camping Shop – What kit to pack
+The Wild Camping Shop – What gear to pack

-Wild camping isn’t about hardship or survival.
+Wild camping in the Lake District isn’t about hardship or survival.
 It’s about having fun too.
 So it’s worth investing in the following to make your life a little easier (and more comfortable!):

 Rucksack – between 35 and 60 litres, depending on how much kit you want to lug up the mountain, and how many nights you intend to camp out.
 We use 35 litre sacks for one night trips with lightweight kit.
 Make sure you purchase a decent quality rucksack that can withstand a bit of weather and rough handling.
 You don’t want your kit getting wet!

 Rucksack liner – these weigh very little but are worth every extra gram, as there’s nothing worse than pitching your tent after a long hike in the rain to discover all your kit, including clothes and sleeping bag, is wet.
 We suggest buying a liner slightly larger than your rucksack capacity to allow enough extra at the top to roll over properly to ensure a good seal.